hanabi/hanabi.github.io/Reference.md

   * Alice clues number 3 to Bob, touching a 3 on his chop.
 This also "fills in" the 1 to be a pink card.
   * Bob knows that the pink card in his hand could technically be a pink 1.
 However, Bob also knows that when 1's are filled in to be pink, they should not be played anymore.
   * Thus, Bob knows that the point of Alice's clue was a *Fix Clue* to stop him from playing the pink card.
 The 3 on his chop could be any 3 in the game.
 Furthermore, Bob knows that *Pink Promise* applies to this *Fix Clue* and that his pink card should be exactly *Pink 3*.
 * As an exception, *Pink Fix Promise* does **not** apply when the *Fix Clue* is a number 2 clue or a number 5 clue and the newly introduced card was on chop.
-The example from the *1's in a Pink Variant* section showcases this.
+An example of this can be found in the previous section, "Pink Fix Clues (on 1's)".
 (In this example, Bob's pink card is not necessarily a pink 5; it can be any pink card in the game.)

 #### Pink Choice Tempo Clue